-Serbia: Gazprom considers increasing its stake in South Stream Serbia AG28.
-February 2018. / News Serbia Energy
+Serbia: Gazprom considers increasing its stake in South Stream Serbia AG, News Serbia Energy

 Russian gas company Gazprom said that is is considering increasing its stake in Swiss-based company South Stream Serbia AG, the company established for the purpose of construction of Serbian section of cancelled South Stream gas pipeline.